eddycharly/terraform-provider-kops/docs/resources/cluster_updater.md

 # kops_cluster_updater

-Performs a cluster rolling update (if needed).
+This resource applies the cluster state on the target cloud provider and performs a rolling update.

+The rolling update and cluster validation can be disabled and/or configured through resource attributes.

-~> This resource is designed to permanently recreate.
+~> This resource will trigger based on the `keepers` map attribute.
-The cluster will be rolled out only when necessary.
+Thats is, if something changes in the attribute, the resource update handler will fire and an apply/rolling update/validate cycle will run.
+A good candidate for `keepers` is to use the `revision` coming from `kops_cluster` and `kops_instance_group` resources.

 ## Example usage